YconquestY/cs-629/README.md

-# Lab 3b -- Caches + Processor
+# Lab 4 -- Caches + Processor

-This section of the lab will involve connecting your caches into your processor from labs 2b and 3a.
+This section of the lab will involve connecting your caches into your processor.

-Start by copying `pipelined.bsv` from lab2_b into this lab.
-Then copy `Cache32.bsv`, `Cache512.bsv`, and your updated `MemTypes.bsv` from lab3_a into this lab.
+Start by copying `pipelined.bsv` from your pipelined processor into this lab.
+Then copy `Cache32.bsv`, `Cache512.bsv`, and your updated `MemTypes.bsv` from lab3_a into this lab (and all potential new files you would have).

-Note: if you did not finish lab2_b, you can copy the contents of `multicycle.bsv` into `pipelined.bsv` instead (albeit renaming appropriate things).
-You will want to eventually finish `lab2_b` since the rest of the semester builds upon it (and this!).
+Note: if you did not finish  your processor lab, you can copy the contents of `multicycle.bsv` into `pipelined.bsv` instead (albeit renaming appropriate things).
+If you did not finish your cache, send me an email.

 ## Your goal